Fireworks are legal in Nevada only under 3 conditions:

 Penalties become harsher if someone gets hurt or killed.12

 Cited or arrested for fireworks in Nevada?
 Phone us for help . . . .

 Our Las Vegas criminal defense attorneys are eager to try to get your Nevada illegal fireworks case dismissed or reduced to a lesser charge.
-Call us for a free consultation to discuss your situation and how we can help.
+Call us for a consultation to discuss your situation and how we can help.

 For information on California fireworks law, go to our page on California fireworks law.

 For information on Colorado fireworks law, go to our page on Colorado fireworks laws.

 - NRS 244.367.